tsuru/tsuru/docs/overview.rst

 need.

 Tsuru also makes use of environment variables.
-When you bind a service with your application, Tsuru gives the service the hability to inject environment variables in your application environment.
+When you bind a service with your application, Tsuru gives the service the ability to inject environment variables in your application environment.
 For instance, if you use the default MySQL service, it will inject variables for you to establish a connection with your application database.